aloklearning/react-book-library/README.md

 ## Improvements

+A project can always be improved.
+Given the time, I have tried my level best to give the best UI-UX possible.
+Although I do have some pointers where the app can be improved:

 - [ ] Query param could have been improved, but the url for filter has been done in such a way to establish reconciliiation between the results and the url.
 - [ ] A more robust unit testing could have been written to make the app more robust and bug free.
 - [ ] A more enhanced UI with having more features for filtering, like specific searching values for **book_title**, **authors** etc, or a better loading widget.